 - a.
 Course grades must be entered into the MLC Portal prior to a specific date each term.
 You do not need to enter all grades at the same time.
-To enter grade: - 1.
+To enter grades: - 1.
 Access the MLC Portal page https://portal.mlc-wels.edu. - 2.
-Log into the Portal (left side-bar area) with your regular username and password. - 3.
+Log into the Portal with your regular username and password. - 3.
 Under Grades, select Enter grades. - 4.
 Click on the appropriate course name.
 A listing of your students will appear. - 5.
 Enter and submit your grades by following the instructions on the screen.